navinsylvester/cinephile/README.md

 cinephile
 =========

-Python CLI tool to scan movies directory recursively, normalize the filename and retrieve useful information from imdb.
+Python CLI tool to scan movie directory recursively, normalize the filename and retrieve useful information from imdb.

 Features
 ========